cplusplus/transactional-memory-ts2/README.md

 1. N4923 revises N4906 and is the DTS of Transactional Memory TS Version 2.
 It contains changes to the N4906 as directed by the committee at the July-25 2022 virtual plenary meeting, and editorial changes.
 2. N4923 revises N4906 with P2617R0 Responses to NB comments on TM-TS2 DTS 12907.
 It omits the symbolic references in P2517R0 in cross-references as is conventional in these documents and just use the numeric references.

-3. Other then the front matter changes, it also contains the following editorial changes:
+3. Other than the front matter changes, it also contains the following editorial changes:

       in Sec.
 4.2: Michael Scott->Michael L. Scotts